Communication Research and Biosensors: Insights from the ICA Conference

-A growing trend in the field of communication research is to augment traditional surveys, in-depth interviews or observation research with biometric data.
+A growing trend in the field of communication research is to augment traditional surveys, in-depth interviews or observation research with biosensor data.
 We see this not only in the number of communication research labs starting to use iMotions, but also the number of papers both published and presented at conferences.

 The biggest conference for communication research is the International Communication Association (ICA) Conference, and if you were in Prague, the Czech Republic between May 24-28 you may have seen iMotions taking part.
 This was the first time we were able to join several of our customers at the largest communication conference in the world.